Overview

 This 3-mile section of trail runs through open fields and deep woods in the heart of Massachusetts.
 The trail crosses the Ware River on two bridges restored by local trail managers and volunteers, including a lattice-truss trestle, similar in design but smaller in scale to the Norwottuck Branch’s span over the Connecticut River.

 The pathway surface is largely packed dirt, suitable for people on foot, mountain bike, or horseback.
 In the winter, cross-country skiers and snowmobilers can be seen enjoying the trail.
 It runs between Maple Street in Wheelwright to Creamery Road in Hardwick.
-The best parking location for this section of trail is near the eastern endpoint at the site of a former train station in New Braintree, between Hardwick Road and West Road.
+The best parking location for this section of the trail is near the eastern endpoint at the site of a former train station in New Braintree, between Hardwick Road and West Road.

 Norwottuck Branch (Belchertown to Northampton)